horvathaa/adamite/README.md

 ## Features

-For developing Adamite, we use a Chrome Extensions boilerplate that helps you write modular and modern Javascript code, load CSS easily and [automatic reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).
+For developing Adamite, we use a Chrome Extensions boilerplate that helps you write modular and modern Javascript code, load CSS easily and [automatically reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).

-This boilerplate is updated with:
+This project is built with:

 - [React 16.13](https://reactjs.org)
 - [Webpack 4](https://webpack.js.org/)